vanbrabantf/vanbrabantf.github.io/_posts/2017-05-31-generics-in-php.md

 So what’s next?
 As I said before, the proposal is currently in draft.
 Once the proposal is finished it will go into a voting round and if there is a consensus about implementing it, it will be added, otherwise it’s back to the drawing board for Generics in PHP.

-Ps: you can follow along how the rfc is going [here](https://why-cant-we-have-nice-things.mwl.be/requests/introduce-generics-into-php)
+p.s. you can follow along how the RFC is going [here](https://why-cant-we-have-nice-things.mwl.be/requests/introduce-generics-into-php)